-• Staffing and students can be grouped into ability groups.
+- Staffing and students can be grouped into ability groups.
 For example this could enable more support staff to be allocated to less able student groups.
 This can be very helpful to deliver a particular curriculum subject such as PSHE or PE.
-This model is followed for ability English and Maths groups.

-3. Provision to support students with Profound & Multiple Learning Difficulties
+This model is followed for ability English and Maths groups. - 3.
+Provision to support students with Profound & Multiple Learning Difficulties in the Grove Pathway

-Students with PMLD are defined thus in Every Child Matters (DCFS 2004):

-"Profound and Multiple Learning Difficulty (PMLD): Students with profound and multiple learning difficulties have complex learning needs.
+Students with PMLD in the Grove Pathway are defined thus in Every Child Matters (DCFS 2004): "Profound and Multiple Learning Difficulty (PMLD): Students with profound and multiple learning difficulties have complex learning needs.